 Advanced Bossa Nova Phrase 4x3x

 This phrase is showed in Triste by Antonio Carlos Jobim.
 The version used here is loosely transcribed from two recordings made by Jobim, an instrumental version from 1967 released on album Wave and on Jobim's duet with Frank Sinatra recorded in 1969.
-Note that this phrase in fact doesn't appear in any of Jobim's recordings of Triste in which Jobim mostly played second basic bossa nova phrase (1332).
+Note that this phrase in fact doesn't appear in any of Jobim's solo recordings of Triste in which Jobim mostly played second basic bossa nova phrase (1332).

-This phrase has been also used by João Gilberto in Rosa Morena and Bim Bom as recorded in Carnegie Hall concert (as 4233) and in Você e Eu from album João Gilberto (as 4333).
+This phrase has also been used by João Gilberto in Rosa Morena and Bim Bom as recorded in Carnegie Hall concert (as 4233) and in Você e Eu from album João Gilberto (as 4333).
 A very similar phrase (4234) appears in Aos Pes da Cruz as showed in the video lesson from Basic section, in transition from lyrics ending to the closing part of the song.

 Video Lesson: Triste